 The grantee will receive up to $332,000 during the grant period.
 The maximum total grant award cannot exceed $332,000.
 All funding must be expended by August 31, 2021.

 Only one grant application per organization will be accepted for review.
-Grant applications must be electronically received by the individual listed below by 5:00 PM Friday, September 18th, 2020.
+Grant applications must be electronically submitted by 5:00 PM Friday, September 18th, 2020.
 Only electronic copies will be accepted.
+You can request a personalized link to the application by completing the contact information in the following link: https://ncruralhealth.az1.qualtrics.com/jfe/form/SV_dm7Qb3Vok9vQG0t

+Once you complete the link above, an email will be sent to you with a personalized link to submit a SFY 2021 Rural Hospital Flexibility Program application.

 Incomplete applications and applications not completed in accordance with the following instructions will not be reviewed.
 Applications received after the 5:00 PM deadline on Friday, September 18th, 2020 will not be reviewed.

 Questions regarding the grant application may be directed to Nick Galvez at nick.galvez@dhhs.nc.gov.
 No phone calls will be fielded for questions, only in writing